Ashen (2018 video game): Release

 While initially listed on Steam, Ashen was later announced as an Epic Games Store timed exclusive but was also later listed as a Microsoft Store and an Xbox One title as a timed exclusive as well.

 Reception

 Ashen was rated 9/10 by GameSpot, and 4/5 by GamesRadar+.
 Eurogamer also praised the game, awarding it the "Eurogamer Recommended" mark.
 The game was noted through multiple reviews to hold similarities to the Dark Souls series, specifically Dark Souls.

-On the contrary, some parts and areas of the game were heavily criticized by critics and players for being tedious or hard, especially Seat of the Matriach and being compared to Blighttown from Dark Souls.
-Gamecritics.com listed this area as being the lowest point in the game.